 9. A panoramic view from Kitoushi Observatory

 Kitoushi Observatory is a castle-shaped observation building in the mountains of Higashikawa-cho, adjacent to Asahikawa City.
-Green rice paddies fill the lush panorama in spring and summer and then turn a bright golden hue for the autumn harvest.
+Green rice paddies fill the lush panorama in spring and summer, then turn a bright golden hue for the autumn harvest.
 Nearby Kitoushi Forest Park is a popular spot for barbecues and “park golf.”

 - Address Nishi 4-gokita, Higashikawa-cho, Kamikawa-gun, Hokkaido 071-1404